 Global Village: Visual Arts Challenge

-Explore sustainable development issues within a specific community and design an art exhibit that considers the complexities of the issues faced by that community
+Explore sustainable development issues within a specific community and create an art exhibit inspired by that community

 - Offered to 2nd Years